 Monggo (stewed mung beans) is famous for being a Filipino comfort food recipe.
-It's a simple and hearty dish that I grew up with, and as a child who didn't like vegetables, everyone was happy that I loved it.
-I feel like monggo deserves a place in the more popular section of Filipino food like adobo or lumpia.
-Every Filipino family makes it often and has their own version.
+It's a simple and hearty dish that I grew up with.
+As a child who didn't like vegetables, this was the only one I tolerated.
 This monggo recipe is a variation of the authentic Filipino version by replacing malunggay (moringa leaves) with spinach.

 Update Disclosure: This post has been updated for one or more of the following reasons: easier reading, updated photos, clearer instructions, and just plain ol' improvements to the recipe (as noted).